 Experienced Defense Attorneys by Your Side

 An assault allegation can change your life.
-If you find yourself facing assault charges, having a lawyer you can trust by your side is vital.
+If you find yourself facing assault charges, having a lawyer that specializes in criminal defense by your side is vital.
 Our Dallas assault attorneys will represent you and your best interests in court, fighting to achieve the best possible outcome in your case.

 Understanding Assault Charges in Texas

 While some states classify assault (threatening to hurt someone) and battery (actually carrying out physical violence) differently, the two are one and the same in Texas.

 The most basic definition of assault according to Texas Penal Code is:

 - Recklessly, intentionally, or knowingly causing bodily harm to another person;